printf (string format, ...)

 ||Expressions or variables, one for each placeholder in the format text.

-have variable numbers and types of parameters, the types are not checked or
+any number and type of parameters, variable types are not checked

 automatically converted.
-Wrong variable types in a printf call
+A wrong variable type in a printf call

-can cause a program crash, so make sure that they match the format string
+So make sure that variables match the format string

-If you print a predefined variable, double check its type (var,
+If you print a predefined variable, use the correct placeholder for var,

 float, int, or

-The printf function does not automatically promote float to double.
+The printf function will not automatically promote a float to

 short list of C-style format strings can be found under format codes,